Ausiarm/T2A2-marketplace/docs/README.md

 ---

 ## Provide your database schema design (Ask teej what this is??)
+- plan ERD
+- discuss the relations of the ERD
 ---

 ## Describe the way tasks are allocated and tracked in your project